 Credit card processing costs can vary depending on the provider, transaction type, and other factors, so it’s important to understand what credit card processing fee structures look like for different payment processors.
 Common costs associated with credit card processing include:

 Monthly fees: Some providers charge a monthly fee for their services, which may include access to a payment gateway, reporting tools, or other features.
+This fee is often reflected on a merchant statement, which is a document from a payments provider detailing card sales, fees, and net deposits, among other information.

 Setup fees: Some providers charge a one-time setup fee for creating and configuring your account.

-Terminal or equipment fees: If you require physical equipment to accept payments in person—such as a card reader or POS system—there might be costs associated with purchasing or leasing this hardware.
+Terminal or equipment fees: If you require physical equipment to accept payments in person, such as a card reader or POS system, there might be costs associated with purchasing or leasing this hardware.
 This is especially important to consider for businesses that need to accept in-person payments at scale.

 PCI-compliance fees: Some providers charge an annual fee for maintaining PCI compliance or assisting your business in achieving compliance.